Author: Marcus Hayes

 We’ve spent 20 years researching and practising how to activate organisations effectively.
 We know people are more likely to act and change if they have the mindset and motivation to do so, they believe they have the means to take action and make a difference and they see momentum building behind their own efforts.
 From these principles we have identified nine key drivers of successful activation.
 The things that drive people to get involved, make a difference and create extraordinary achievements.

 But change is hard.
 So just how ready are you and your business to do this successfully?
-Take this five-minute survey, based on the nine key drivers, to receive a personalised report that will give you an insight into where you are and what you need to focus on.
+Contact us using the form on this page to enquire about receiving a personalised report that will give you an insight into where you are and what you need to focus on.

 How the stories of climate change can inspire business transformation